Hedge fund settles SEC case over whistleblower retaliation

 “Paradigm retaliated against an employee who reported potentially illegal activity to the SEC,” said Andrew Ceresney, the director of the SEC Enforcement Division.
 “Those who might consider punishing whistleblowers should realize that such retaliation, in any form, is unacceptable.”

-Ceresney told reporters on Monday that the whistleblower in this case will be eligible to file a request to be considered for a reward.
+Ceresney said the whistleblower in this case may be eligible for a reward.

+James Nordgaard filed a lawsuit against Paradigm in 2012 alleging he was forced to leave his job for being a whistleblower, according to court documents.
+The SEC did not disclose Nordgaard’s identity.

 Congress gave the SEC the new powers as a response to the Bernie Madoff scandal, when the SEC had received numerous tips and yet failed to detect Madoff’s Ponzi scheme for decades.

-Part of the new power also gave the SEC the ability to shield whistleblowers from retaliation, a provision that went into effect in 2011 after the SEC adopted its new whistleblower rules.
+The new powers also gave the SEC the ability to shield whistleblowers from retaliation, a provision that went into effect in 2011.

-According to the SEC, Paradigm’s head trader learned about the conflicted principal transactions and reported them to the SEC in March 2012.
+According to the SEC, Paradigm’s head trader, known to be Nordgaard from court filings, learned about the conflicted principal transactions and reported them to the SEC in March 2012.

 “I often advise my clients that it’s not always easy or glamorous to be a corporate whistleblower, but the SEC has their back,” he said.